AbhijeetPatel19/project_Abhijeet_Patel/README.md

 - **Compute**: Google Colab and Kaggle GPU

 **Note**:
-Low validation accuracy is expected due to noisy features like landmass, etc.
+Low validation accuracy is expected due to noisy features like landmass, multiple animals in one image, etc.

 ## Dataset
 - **Source**: Sea-Animal-Classification dataset (Kaggle)